Diffusion of gravity waves by random space inhomogeneities in pancake-ice fields. Theory and validation with wave buoys and synthetic aperture radar: Conclusion

 We have carried out a best-fit analysis of the attenuation data with the inferred value of $\lambda$, in the assumption that wave diffusion is the only mechanism at play.
 The resulting fluctuation levels of $h$ are somewhat large, but not to the point of dismissing the possibility of an important role of diffusion in the attenuation process.
 A more definite statement would require going beyond the qualitative description of the layer structure afforded in Sec. \ref{Evaluation of}.

 Attenuation by diffusion could also explain the puzzling observation that fitting experimental data by viscous models requires an effective viscosity dependent on the ice thickness.
-As illustrated in Sec. \ref{model_comparison}, we see in fact that the scaling at small wavenumbers of the attenuation obtained by a diffusion-based model can be reproduced by viscous models such as the one by the Keller model and the CP model only by assuming an effective viscosity $\nu$ linearly proportional to the ice thickness \cite{decarolis21}.
+As illustrated in Sec. \ref{model_comparison}, we see in fact that the small wavenumber scaling of the attenuation obtained by a diffusion-based model can be reproduced by viscous models such as the one by Keller and the CP model only by assuming an effective viscosity $\nu$ linearly proportional to the ice thickness \cite{decarolis21}.

 The analysis in this paper is based on rough modeling assumptions on the dynamics of the ice layer, which are not too different from those at the basis of the mass-loading model \cite{peters50,keller53,wadhams1986seasonal}.
 The average wave dynamics obtained in the present theory coincides in fact with what would be obtained using a mass-loading model.
 An obvious question is whether the inextensibility hypothesis adopted in the present paper would still hold if the ice bodies in the layer interacted hydrodynamically rather than by contact forces.
-A numerical study of the matter is under way, following the approach detailed in \citet{kagemoto86} and followed more recently in \citet{meylan2021floe}.
+A numerical study of the matter is underway, following the approach detailed in \citet{kagemoto86} and followed more recently in \citet{meylan2021floe}.